Oliver-Bilbie/exeter-cycling-club/README.md

 ## To Do
 ### Frontend
-- Add meta tags using the helmet API
+- Scroll to the top when navigating to a new page

 ### Backend
-- Add a Cloudfront distribution in front of the SSR endpoint
 - Configure a custom endpoint for the backend API Gateway
 - Improve the HTML formatting of emails